CelloEraser/Spool./Tutorial/Spool 1.0/Pointers.md

 The asterisk operator in this context turns an adress into its value.

+Creating a pointer to a type or subtype with variables allows you to access those variables with the '->'.

+If you would like the address of a variable in a type or subtype add an '&' to the front when accessing a value.

 Be careful with pointers and only use them when you absolutely know what you are doing.